 The surgery normally takes between 120 and 150 minutes and is conducted in one of the eight operating theatres.
 It is conducted under a general anaesthetic by a fully accredited specialist anaesthetist.
 In addition to the general anaesthetic your breast is infiltrated with local anaesthetic to minimize the amount of blood loss and also to ensure that when you wake up after anaesthetic you don’t have any pain.

 All wounds are sutured using a dissolving Monocryl suture to avoid the need for removal of sutures in the postoperative period.
 Gentle gauze bandages and dressings are applied to your wounds.

-Following surgery and recovery in the Post Anaesthetic Recovery Unit you will be returned to the ward where you will normally spend the next 24 hours in hospital.
+Following breast reduction surgery and recovery in the Post Anaesthetic Recovery Unit you will be returned to the ward where you will normally spend the next 24 hours in hospital.
 This allows us to ensure that you have excellent medical care and supervision, that we can monitor the amount of drainage coming out of your drains and that we can ensure that you don’t have any postoperative pain.